 So what’s so “pro” about Samsung's latest fitness tracker?
 Not much, really.
 The battery is the same size.
 The processor, screen size and general design features haven’t changed and you’ll still be treated to built-in GPS to track your runs and walks, too.

 What is different?
 Well the Gear Fit 2 Pro features pre-installed fitness-centric apps, such as MapMyRun, Speedo Go, UA Record and Endomondo.
 The main benefit being that you can get moving just a bit faster.

 And Samsung has doubled-down on the original’s IP68 rating to add MIL-STD-810G certification, which means this wearable is more durable.
 It’s more swim-friendly, too, with the ability to withstand 5ATM of water pressure.

 For most, the main draw for this wearable is that Spotify’s sought-after offline mode works here, meaning it can act as a standalone music player that pumps tunes to your wireless headphones.
 Indeed, this is an awesome perk.

 Unfortunately, not all that has changed is for the best.
 In fact, many of the tweaks simply highlight longstanding issues.
 The pre-installed apps, for instance, seem like a time-saver given the nightmare that setting up and navigating through Samsung’s Galaxy app store is.
 But two things: Spotify, which offers arguably the coolest feature here, isn’t pre-installed.
 Second, you’ll also need to download most of these apps onto your phone to even get started.
 So for those hoping for a ready-to-go device out of the box, this change is meaningless.

 Next is its price.
-The Fit 2 Pro is $199, that's $20 more than the original Fit 2 at launch.
-This doesn’t seem like an egregious price hike, but it’s dead simple to find last year’s Samsung Gear Fit 2 for around half the price and the Gear Fit 2 Pro’s new features, of which there are very few, aren’t worth nearly double the money.
+The Fit 2 Pro launched at $199, that's $20 more than the original Fit 2 at launch.
+This doesn’t seem like an egregious price hike, but it’s dead simple to find the previous year’s Samsung Gear Fit 2 for around half the price and the Gear Fit 2 Pro’s new features, of which there are very few, aren’t worth nearly double the money.